timescale/docs.timescale.com-content/backup.md

  installed, and *then* upgrade the version.

 <!-- -->
->vvv These instructions do not work if you use flags to selectively choose tables (`-t`) or schemas (`--schema`), and so cannot be used to backup only an individual hypertable.
+>:WARNING: These instructions do not work if you use flags to selectively choose tables (`-t`) or schemas (`--schema`), and so cannot be used to backup only an individual hypertable.
 In particular, even if you explicitly specify both the hypertable and all of its constituent